All in Your Head: Franz Gall, the Fowler Brothers, and the Science That Wasn’t

 Horace Mann

-He began from the outside in, studying the externals: his siblings features, the people in his town, his parents.
+He began from the outside, studying the externals: his siblings’ features, the people in his town, and his parents.

 Soon, peculiarities began to stand out.
-His classmates, for instance—some had large foreheads, others had small ones.
-He began looking for commonalities.
+His classmates, for instance, had large foreheads, while others had small ones.
+He started looking for commonalities.
 The boys with more pronounced features seemed preternaturally good at memorization, while those with strangely shaped skulls struck Gall as linguistically gifted.

 Coincidence?
 He didn’t think so.

-In 18th-century Europe, the idea that the external form reflected inner reality was not a shallow conceit, nor was it unusual.
+In 18th-century Europe, the idea that the external form reflected inner reality was not a shallow conceit or unusual.

 Gall’s fascination with skulls, anatomy and the nervous system led him to medical school, where he studied under the french physician and naturalist Johann Hermann and Austrian physician Maximilian Stoll whose detailed and systematic approach to his patients history and symptoms left a lasting imprint that natural observation was, above all else, the essential ingredient of science.